Ricky Cawor

-Ricky Ricardo Cristian Cawor (born 26 January 1998) is an Indonesian professional footballer who plays as a forward for Liga 1 club PSS Sleman.
+Ricky Ricardo Cristian Cawor (born 26 January 1998) is an Indonesian professional footballer who plays as a winger for Liga 1 club Borneo Samarinda.

 Club career

 Persipura Jayapura

 He was signed for Persipura Jayapura to play in Liga 1 in the 2021–22 season after scoring 11 goals at 2021 Pekan Olahraga Nasional.
 Cawor made his first-team debut on 6 January 2022 in a match against Persela Lamongan at the Kapten I Wayan Dipta Stadium, Gianyar Regency.
 He also scored his first goal for the team in injury time.
+On 28 February, Cawor scored the winning goal for the club in a 2–1 win over Borneo Samarinda.
+He added his third goals of the season on 16 March with one goal against Bhayangkara in a 1–2 win.
+On 12 May, Persipura's management revealed that Cawor officially left the club.
+Cawor is no longer with Persipura, who has just been relegated to the Liga 2.
+He contributed with 16 league appearances and 3 goals during with Persipura for 2021–22 season.

 Persija Jakarta

 Cawor was signed for Persija Jakarta to play in Liga 1 in the 2022–23 season.
-He made his league debut on 23 July 2022 in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.
+Cawor made his Persija debut in a pre-season friendly match against Malaysia Super League club Sabah on 5 June 2022.
+He made his league debut on 23 July in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.
+On 11 September, Cawor provided an assist for Michael Krmenčík in a 1–0 win over PS Barito Putera.
+Cawor just played 4 times in first round 2022–23 Liga 1, without scoring and make one assist for the club.

 PSS Sleman

 On 29 January 2023, Cawor signed a contract with Liga 1 club PSS Sleman from Persija Jakarta.
 Cawor made his league debut for the club in a 2–0 lose against Persib Bandung, coming on as a substituted Derry Rachman.
+He scored his first league goal for the club on 18 March 2023, scoring the first goal in a 2–1 victory over Borneo Samarinda.
+These three points also closed PSS's poor results in the Liga 1 2022–23.
+They had experienced seven consecutive defeats and conceded 18 goal.
+On 2 April, Cawor scored equalizer in a 5–2 lose over PSIS Semarang at Jatidiri Stadium.
+He added his third goals for the club five days later with one goal against Bali United in a 2–0 home win at Maguwoharjo Stadium.